-Place the poultry bird feeder on a brick or similarly safe object to help prevent the ducklings from relieving themselves on their food or climbing over it with dirty feet that can transfer their waste onto their food.
+Place the poultry bird’s feeder on a brick or similarly safe object to help prevent the ducklings from relieving themselves on their food or climbing over it with dirty feet that can transfer their waste onto their food.

 Place the feeder and the waterer on opposite sides of the brooder (but outside of the warming area) to avoid splashed water from reaching the food and turning it soggy.

-Do not use just a shallow dish or bowl, the ducks will get into it and not only get their feed dirty, but fling it about everywhere – wasting a lot of it.
+Do not use just a shallow dish or bowl, the ducks will get into it and not only get their feed dirty but fling it about everywhere – wasting a lot of it.

 Ducklings can eat waterfowl food or standard chicken poultry bird feed.
 Waterfowl feed is going to be far more difficult to find if you live in a rural area.

 A coccidiostat that is not generally recommended for consumption by either ducks or geese.
-I have never used medicated chick starter period, but I choose to treat my flock 100 percent naturally.
+I have never used medicated chick starter periods, but I choose to treat my flock 100 percent naturally.

 Once ducklings are roughly 18 weeks old they can transition to a poultry bird layer feed.
 Use feed that is either crumble, scratch, or pellet form.

-Ducklings need more niacin in their diet that chicks – as do their mature peers.
-Free range ducklings with the rest of the flock and eat plants and bugs, they get niacin.
+Ducklings need more niacin in their diet than chicks – as do their mature peers.
+Free-range ducklings with the rest of the flock eat plants and bugs, they get niacin.

 Ducklings should also be given a free choice snack of some type of grit.
 Oyster shell works great as grit.
 The calcium helps them achieve optimal healthy nutrient intake.

 It is best not to feed ducklings treats until they are at least four weeks old.
 This can be very difficult for many keepers, I am guilty of this too.

-Releasing Ducklings Into The Flock
+Raising Ducklings And Releasing Them Into The Flock

-Ducks and chickens are highly routine driven and will be too excitable during morning turnout.
+Ducks and chickens are highly routine-driven and will be too excitable during morning turnout.
 To safely deal with ducklings in their midst for the first time wait until after feeding.

 You may have to work diligently for a while to make sure the ducklings are getting to eat.
 Make sure they are not being muscled out of position by the mature ducks.